Priyansu122/SRAM-Project-2023/README.md

   [Sram Sizing calculation](https://github.com/Priyansu122/VLSI-COURSE-2022/blob/branch1/images/SRAM%20SIZE%20CALCULATION.pdf)
 - From the above, we have got a rough estimation of the sizes of transistors in 6T SRAM.

-- We have kept all transistor W = 250nm and L = 180nm and using this sizings we have build designs and testbenchs in **cadence virtuso schematic editor tool**.
+- We have kept all transistor W = 250nm and L = 180nm and using this sizings we have build designs and testbenchs in **cadence virtuoso schematic editor tool**.

 #### Implementation